hkennyv/aoc/README.md

 This repository contains my solutions for Advent of Code (AOC) 2020.
 I'm taking this year's AOC to sharpen my [rust](https://www.rust-lang.org/) skills.

+You can view the [Advent of Code 2020 here](https://adventofcode.com/2020).

 ## How to use

+### Prerequisites

+- install rust using [rustup](https://www.rust-lang.org/tools/install) (this
+  should install the cargo toolchain as well). using the nightly build is recommended

+### Running the code

 Any day of the AOC can be run by going into that day's directory and running: